Turkey: Multiple people killed in factory blast, reports say – DW – 12/24/2024

 Turkey: Multiple people killed in factory blast, reports sayDecember 24, 2024

-Media agencies in Turkey reported on Tuesday that a blast at a factory in the northwest has claimed the lives of at least 12 people and injured three others.
+Media agencies in Turkey reported on Tuesday that a blast at a factory in the northwest has claimed the lives of at least 12 people and injured four others.

 According to reports, the explosion took place at an explosive manufacturing factory in the Karesi district in the province of Balikesir, south of Istanbul.